AppliedEnergistics/GuideME/docs/docs/authoring/game-scenes.md

-### Game Scenes
+# Game Scenes

-To show a real-time rendered in-game scene, use:
+GuideME has a custom tag for interactive, real-time views of an in-game scenario.

 ```
 <GameScene>